 The total value of retail sales was $620.2 billion in May, well above the almost $526 billion in February 2020, before the pandemic.

 The sales data precede Wednesday’s conclusion of the Federal Reserve’s two-day policy meeting.
-Investors and economists will be watching to see whether the Fed adjusts its outlook for scaling back monetary support as price pressures build and areas of the — like spending — improve more quickly than expected.
+Investors and economists will be watching to see whether the Fed adjusts its outlook for scaling back monetary support as price pressures build and areas of the economy — like spending — improve more quickly than expected.

 While consumer spending is expected to continue strengthening, the pace will probably moderate as enhanced unemployment benefits expire and stimulus checks are spent.
 A sustained pickup in inflation may also cause consumers to limit discretionary expenditures.